Singapore Night Safari is the World’s first nocturnal wildlife park.

 That’s why we recommend you do precisely the opposite.

-Once you enter (at 7.15 pm, as recommended), head straight to Creatures of the Night Show, which happens at the outdoor amphitheater.
+Once you enter at 7.15 pm, go straight to the Creatures of the Night Show at the outdoor amphitheater.

 The official time for this animal show is 7.15 pm, but since the visitors are just walking, you get a few minutes to settle down.